Character Search

 It turns out that the Enchantress has been holding Val's real immortal body - which is just about identical in appearance to that of Barbara Norris, her mortal body.

 Yes, this is another attempt to clean up Valkyrie's convoluted origin.
-And this one will be more successful than last attempts.
+And this one will be more successful than the last attempts.

 Val's spirit takes up residence in her sword.
 The Enchantress appears and demands that the Defenders go on a quest for her in return for restoring Val's spirit to her Asgardian body.